The mission of the CDDC is to advocate in collaboration

 Council funds have identified and cultivated community partnerships that

 include people with and without developmental and other disabilities in order to

 create and/or improve community coalitions whose purpose is to design and

 implement their community transportation solutions.
-All projects will use
+Both projects have used

 person- and community-centered approaches that actively and meaningfully include

 adults and youth with disabilities and family members in all project activities.

 The projects have developed Action Plans that will be implemented in the coming